burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 22. **Bit Tricks.** The `min` and `max` functions executed during conditions `if/else` can sometimes be expressed in bits and logical operations.
 If you are eliminating the unnecessary `if/else` statement, it is useful for low-level details of how the CPU works (namely, pipelining).
 Sometimes, the compiler does not perform such optimizations, and you must do it by hand.
 Materials about bit tricks are presented in [13], [14].

 23. **Stack Frame Pointer Omission.** A *stack frame* is the area on the stack used by the current function, and it includes stack space for function arguments (sometimes called linkage block), return address, base pointer, local variables for the function code itself, and local variables for functions that are used in the current function.
 The frame pointer is implemented as a used register that is used to address local variables and arguments.
 If functions don't need a frame pointer for their operation and can use the Stack Pointer during their logic, the usage of the frame pointer can be omitted.
 It is the case if:
-- The difference between stack pointer and frame pointer is a compiler time constant
+- The difference between the stack pointer and the frame pointer is a compiler-time constant
 - It's constant in the function body in all code paths through the function
-- Access to local variable can be attained through the stack pointer
+- Access to a local variable can be attained through the stack pointer

 The benefit is this in this case - the compiler will have one more register in case of this optimization.
 To specify this in MSVC use [/Oy](https://learn.microsoft.com/en-us/cpp/build/reference/oy-frame-pointer-omission?view=msvc-170) for GCC/CLANG use [-fomit-frame-pointer](https://gcc.gnu.org/onlinedocs/gcc-4.9.2/gcc/Optimize-Options.html).